TianningWang/hellotrt/chp2/README.md

-# Code function
+# code function
-1. Construct a model by trt api
+1. Construction a model by trt api
 2. Build model to trt engine
 3. Serialize engine and save as file
+4. Load file and deserialize to engine
+5. inference
-# Compile and run
+# compile and run
 ```
 cd build
-camke ..
+cmake ..
 make
 ./bin/exec
 ```